 Whatever you decide, you need to do it.
 Set reminders in your calendar, in your phone, sticky notes on your bathroom mirror.
 Set these things up immediately, don’t wait to do this.
 Make your follow up times part of the initial goal setting process.

-Goal setting promises – you are your own #1
+4. Personal goal setting promises – you are your own #1

 From a young age, we are taught that promises are something sacred.
 Not to be given lightly, nor to be blindly agreed upon.
 Yet, as we’ve gotten older, the conviction of our promises has lessened.
 At least, for me they have.